shawntieffing/mi1-portfolio/README.md

 ## **_Shawn Bagné Tieffing_**
 * First year of _Toegepaste Informatica_
 * this is for Mobile & Internet
-* I am on the Odisee University College
+* I'm on Odisee University College
 * Born the 31 July 1995
 ###### _(yes i'm already 23 let me be 🙄)_